PrefectHQ/prefect/docs/concepts/blocks.md

 You can access blocks for both configuring flow [deployments](/concepts/deployments/) and directly from within your flow code.

 Prefect provides some built-in block types that you can use right out of the box.
-Additional blocks are available through [Prefect Collections](/collections/catalog/).
-To use these blocks you can `pip install` the collection, then register the blocks you want to use with Prefect Cloud or a Prefect server.
+Additional blocks are available through [Prefect Integrations](/integrations/).
+To use these blocks you can `pip install` the package, then register the blocks you want to use with Prefect Cloud or a Prefect server.

 Prefect Cloud and the Prefect server UI display a library of block types available for you to configure blocks that may be used by your flows.